Full-text search: The precision vs. recall tradeoff

-Recall measures the quantity of relevant results returned by a search, while precision is the measure of the quality of the results returned.
-Recall is the ratio of relevant results returned to all relevant results.
-Precision is the ratio of the number of relevant results returned to the total number of results returned.
+Precision and recall are standard measures for search effectiveness.
+Recall quantifies the proportion of relevant results returned by a search, while precision measures the proportion of returned results that are relevant.
+Formally, recall is the ratio of relevant results returned to the total number of relevant results available, and precision is the ratio of the number of relevant results returned to the total number of results returned.

-The diagram at right represents a low-precision, low-recall search.
-In the diagram the red and green dots represent the total population of potential search results for a given search.
-Red dots represent irrelevant results, and green dots represent relevant results.
-Relevancy is indicated by the proximity of search results to the center of the inner circle.
-Of all possible results shown, those that were actually returned by the search are shown on a light-blue background.
-In the example only 1 relevant result of 3 possible relevant results was returned, so the recall is a very low ratio of 1/3, or 33%.
-The precision for the example is a very low 1/4, or 25%, since only 1 of the 4 results returned was relevant.
+The diagram at the right illustrates a search with low recall and low precision.
+In the diagram, red and green dots represent the total population of potential search results for a given query, with green dots indicating relevant results and red indicating irrelevant results.
+Relevance is indicated by proximity to the center of the inner circle.
+The results actually returned by the search are highlighted on a light-blue background.
+In the example, only one relevant result of three possible relevant results was returned, giving a recall of ⅓ (33%).
+The precision is 1/4 (25%), since only one of the four results returned was relevant.

-Due to the ambiguities of natural language, full-text-search systems typically includes options like filtering to increase precision and stemming to increase recall.
-Controlled-vocabulary searching also helps alleviate low-precision issues by tagging documents in such a way that ambiguities are eliminated.
-The trade-off between precision and recall is simple: an increase in precision can lower overall recall, while an increase in recall lowers precision.
+Due to the ambiguities of natural language, full-text-search systems typically include features such as filtering to increase precision and stemming to increase recall.
+Controlled-vocabulary search can also help alleviate low-precision results by tagging documents to reduce ambiguity.
+There is generally a trade-off between precision and recall: increasing precision can reduce overall recall, while increasing recall may lower precision.

 False-positive problem

-Full-text searching is likely to retrieve many documents that are not relevant to the intended search question.
+Full-text search can retrieve many documents that are not relevant to the intended query.
 Such documents are called false positives (see Type I error).
 The retrieval of irrelevant documents is often caused by the inherent ambiguity of natural language.
-In the sample diagram to the right, false positives are represented by the irrelevant results (red dots) that were returned by the search (on a light-blue background).
+In the accompanying diagram, false positives are represented by irrelevant results (red dots) that were returned by the search (highlighted on a light-blue background).

-Clustering techniques based on Bayesian algorithms can help reduce false positives.
-For a search term of "bank", clustering can be used to categorize the document/data universe into "financial institution", "place to sit", "place to store" etc. Depending on the occurrences of words relevant to the categories, search terms or a search result can be placed in one or more of the categories.
-This technique is being extensively deployed in the e-discovery domain.
+Clustering techniques, often based on Bayesian algorithms, can help reduce false positives.
+For example, for a search term such as "bank", clustering can categorize documents into groups such as "financial institution", "place to sit", or "place to store."
+Depending on the occurrence of words relevant to these categories, a search term or a search result can be assigned to one or more categories.
+This approach is widely used in the e-discovery domain.

+Synonym problem

+At a basic level, search engines return items that contain the exact phrase listed in the query.
+Tools and methodologies exist to account for grammatical or typographical errors and to refine results; however, these techniques still typically require a close textual match.
+Because there are often multiple ways to refer to an entity or concept, full-text search may fail to retrieve an item if the exact term is not used in the query.

+Not to be confused with semantic search, synonyms can be retrieved by creating an index of related terms, such that when a variation of a word is searched, items containing any of the related terms may also be returned.